-Prerequisite: A course that must be successfully completed before taking the next course in the sequence.
-Corequisite: A course that must be taken at the same time as another course and be successfully completed before taking the next course in that sequence.
+Prerequisite: A course, program, or other requirement that must be successfully completed before taking the next course in the sequence.

+Corequisite: A course, program, or other requirement that must be taken at the same time as another course and be successfully completed before taking the next course in that sequence.